Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

 Sometimes a metaphor can serve as a powerful way to illustrate an idea.

-In video 3 of my 8 part discussion with therapist, Amy Frisch, she compares parenting to the shoreline of the beach and how it shifts and changes, and how parents of teenagers need to shift and change like the ocean as their teens mature.
+In video 3 of my 8-part discussion with teen therapist, Amy Frisch, she compares parenting to the beach’s shoreline and how it shifts and changes, and how parents of teenagers need to shift and change like the ocean as their teens mature.

-We know that it is a parent’s job is to set clear limits, and it’s a teenager’s job to push up against these limits.
-Amy gives some good advice for how parents can navigate that dance as gracefully as possible.“When you really know your child and have a strong connection, every disagreement does not have to be World War 3, but there do need to be consequences when teens do not follow the rules.” – Amy Frisch Click To Tweet
+We know that a parent’s job is to set clear limits, and it’s a teenager’s job to push up against these limits.
+Amy gives some good advice for how parents can navigate that dance as gracefully as possible.

 I have a friend who is about 67 and one of the smartest people I know.
 She has three sons.
-She told me once that when her boys were teenagers she wanted to let them make all their own decisions and to learn to trust their judgements.
+She told me once that when her boys were teenagers, she wanted to let them make all their own decisions and learn to trust their judgments.

-She quickly realized that her boys had the “world’s worst judgement,” or that maybe she was naive in her expectations about her teenagers’ cognitive capabilities, and that it was necessary for her to carefully watch them and to help her boys make wiser decisions, (particularly ones where they could get hurt).
+She quickly realized that her boys had the “world’s worst judgment,” or that maybe she was naive in her expectations about her teenagers’ cognitive capabilities and that it was necessary for her to carefully watch them and to help her boys make wiser decisions, (particularly ones where they could get hurt).

-All the parents that I know want their children to be safe and happy.
-As kids enter the teenage years we know the decisions they make around things like sex, drugs, and even schoolwork can have serious consequences.
+All the parents I know want their children to be safe and happy.
+As kids enter their teenage years, we know their decisions around things like sex, drugs, and even schoolwork can have serious consequences.

 One short segment will be delivered to your inbox each day for 8 days.
 Occasional notifications for new videos will follow.
 Your info is sacred and will never be shared.

-I would love to hear from you if you feel moved to leave a comment below.
+I would love to hear from you; feel moved to leave a comment below.

 Jump to the video at the bottom of this page…